 \subsection{Quantum states classification}

-We design a simple HTN architecture with two tree tensor network layers followed by three dense neural network layers to verify the practicability of it in classification problem.
-In this case, we first transform the input images into quantum product states without entanglement, which is formed as Eq.\ref{eq-prodstate},
+We design a simple HTN architecture with two tree tensor network layers followed by three dense neural network layers to verify its practicability in classification problems.
+In this case, we first transform the input images into quantum product states without entanglement, which is formed as (\ref{eq-prodstate}),